Dynamics of Information Diffusion and Social Sensing: Revealed Preferences: Are social sensors utility maximizers?

 \section{Revealed Preferences: Are social sensors utility maximizers?}

-We now move on to the third main topic of the paper, namely, the principle of revealed preferences.
+We now move on to the third main topic of the chapter, namely, the principle of revealed preferences.
 The main question addressed is: Given a dataset of decisions made by a social sensor, is it possible to determine if the social sensor is a utility maximizer?
 More generally, is a dataset from a multiagent system consistent with play from a Nash equilibrium?
 If yes, can the behavior of the social sensors be learned using data from the social network?

-These questions are fundamentally different to the model-based theme that is widely used in the communications literature in which an objective function (typically convex) is proposed and then algorithms are constructed to compute the minimum.
+These questions are fundamentally different to the model-based theme that is widely used in the signal processing literature in which an objective function (typically convex) is proposed and then algorithms are constructed to compute the minimum.
 In contrast, the revealed preference approach is data-centric--we wish to determine whether the dataset is obtained from an utility maximizer.
 In simple terms, revealed preference theory seeks to determine if an agent is an utility maximizer subject to budget constraints based on observing its choices over time.
+In signal processing terminology, such problems can be viewed as set-valued system identification of an argmax nonlinear system.
 The principle of revealed preferences is widely studied in the micro-economics literature.
-As mentioned in Sec.\ref{sec:introduction}, Varian (chief economist at Google) has written several influential papers in this area.
+As mentioned in Sec.\ref{sec:introduction}, Varian has written several influential papers in this area.
 In this section we will use the principle of revealed preferences on datasets to determine how social sensors behave as a function of external influence.
 The setup is depicted in the schematic diagram Fig.\ref{fig:SNrevealedpreference}.